CraigPSmith/activity_classification/README.md

 The LSTM model was built using Keras Sequential model.
 It consisted of a LSTM layer of 100 neurons.
 Dropout was set at 0.5 for regularization to prevent overfitting.
 A ReLU activation layer was used before the final Softmax activation layer.
-Softmax activation was used as this was a multiclass classification problem and we want the output to be a normalise probability for each activity.
+Softmax activation was used as this was a multiclass classification problem and want the output to be a normalised probability for each activity (probabilites of th activities = 1.
 The activity with the highest probability was taken as the prediction.
 To compare the target probability with the predicted, the categorical cross entropy loss function was used.
 To optimize the model parameters, Adaptive Moment Estimation (ADAM) optimizer was used.
 The batch size was set to n_samples/10 = 96.
-Epochs was set to 500.
+The trained for 500 Epochs.

 # Model Performance
 The overall accuracy of the model was good, 96%.